Relay-Based Coordination for Energy-Efficient Multi-Robot Pickup and Delivery: Abstract

 \section{Abstract}

-We consider the problem of delivering multiple packages from a single pickup depot to distinct goal locations using a homogeneous fleet of robots with limited carrying capacity.
-We propose VCST-RCP, a Voronoi-Constrained Steiner Tree Relay Coordination Planning framework that constructs sparse relay trunks using Steiner tree optimization and then synthesizes robot-level pickup, relay, and delivery schedules.
-This framework reframes relays from incidental byproducts into central elements of coordination, offering a contrast with traditional delivery methods that rely on direct source-to-destination transport.
-Extensive experiments show consistent improvements of up to 34\% compared to conventional baselines, underscoring the benefits of incorporating relays into the delivery process.
-These improvements translate directly to enhanced energy efficiency in multi-robot delivery under capacity constraints, providing a scalable framework for real-world logistics.
+We consider the problem of delivering multiple packages from a single depot to distinct goal locations using a homogeneous fleet of robots with limited carrying capacity.
+We propose VCST-RCP, a Voronoi-Constrained Steiner Tree Relay Coordination Planning framework that explicitly treats inter-robot relays as a design primitive.
+The approach operates in two stages: (i) constructing a sparse relay backbone by combining Voronoi-derived exchange interfaces with Steiner tree optimization, and (ii) synthesizing robot-level pickup, relay, and delivery schedules under capacity and service-time constraints.
+Unlike traditional methods that rely on direct source-to-destination transport, our framework organizes package flow through a shared relay network, reducing redundant long-haul motion.
+Extensive experiments across multiple scales show that VCST-RCP reduces total fleet travel distance by an average of 31\% (up to nearly 50\%) compared to Hungarian assignment and significantly outperforms OR-Tools CVRP, with statistically significant improvements ($p < 10^{-3}$).
+These gains translate into over 50\% higher delivery efficiency (packages per kilometer), directly improving energy utilization.
+An ablation study further reveals that optimizing relay placement yields substantially larger improvements than adapting spatial partitioning alone, establishing relay design as the dominant factor governing system performance.
+Overall, the results demonstrate that relay-based coordination provides a scalable and effective framework for energy-aware multi-robot delivery in real-world logistics settings.